 Figure S12 – In this analysis, we considered the most inconsistent cues (for example, Monkey W accepts the “4 drops 5 seconds” cue 59% of the times) and the most consistent accept (Monkey W accepts the “6 drops 1 second” cue 97% of the times) and reject cues (Monkey W accepts the “2 drops 10 seconds” cue 0.01% of the times).
 We sampled from the most consistent accept and reject cues the same number of accept and reject trials as were available for the most inconsistent cue.
 Thus, the number of accept trials available for the consistent accept condition was matched to the number of accept trials available for the inconsistent condition, and correspondingly for the reject trials.
 We repeated our analysis and calculated the retraction coefficient using datasets composed of these sub-sampled trials.
 Our analysis suggests that the retraction coefficient was significantly larger even after matching the number of trials in the different conditions.
+N = 8 for each animal.
+Data are presented as mean values +/- SEM.